opticare-tech/opticare-tech/README.md

 We are Opticare.

-OptiCare comes with the solution of a remote diagnosis, facilitates remote treatment of chronic patients, creates new opportunities for ophthalmological and optometric businesses, but most importantly, makes the doctor’s work easier by reducing costs related to consultation time and location.
+Opticare comes with the solution of a remote diagnosis, facilitates remote treatment of chronic patients, creates new opportunities for ophthalmological and optometric businesses, but most importantly, makes the doctor’s work easier by reducing costs related to consultation time and location.

 <!---
 opticare-tech/opticare-tech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.